 To Sneeze or Not to Sneeze after Rhinoplasty?

-Before and/or after your Rhinoplasty Surgery, you may be finding yourself having some ‘silly’ sounding questions, such as, “is it okay if I have to sneeze or cough or blow my nose?”
+Before and/or after your Rhinoplasty in Pittsburgh, you may be finding yourself having some ‘silly’ sounding questions, such as, “is it okay if I have to sneeze or cough or blow my nose?”
 Here at Sistine Plastic Surgery, we’re happy to report that no question is ever silly, and in fact, this question we do get asked quite often, and it is most definitely important to address!